Tasks

 • Finding the coordinates of the maximum of a function, which requires:

-1. Finding the derivative of the function (Differentiate)
+1. Finding the derivative of the function (Simplify)

 2. Setting the derivative to zero and solving the equation (Solve)